-Some of the security objectives of the TOE can be mapped directly to the hardware and cryptographic library (see Table 7.6 and Table 7.7).
-Those taken from the PACE-PP [9] are given in italic, those taking Active Authentication into account are underlined.
+Some of the security objectives of the TOE can be mapped directly to the hardware and cryptographic library (see Table 7.10 and Table 7.11).
+Those taken from the [CC\PP-0068-V2] are given in italic, those that are given in the ST in addition to [CC\PP-0068-V2] and [CC\PP-0056-V2] are underlined.
 None of them show any conflicts between each other.
+Security objectives of the hardware concerning the MIFARE or DESFIRE functionality are not listed.